turingschool/front-end-curriculum/lessons/module-1/js-event-bubbling-and-delegation.md

 * **Event bubbling phase** - This is the final phase to occur, although many people think this is the first phase.
 In the bubbling phase a notice is passed from the target Node up through all of the parent Nodes all the way back to the top root of the DOM.

 <section class="call-to-action">
-### Your Turn
+### On Your Own

+- Create your own visual representation of event propagation.

+### With a Partner

-Take a couple minutes to create an analogy and visual representation of event propagation to show how these event phases occur behind the scenes.
+- Create an analogy to show how these event phases occur behind the scenes.
 </section>

 ## Event Bubbling

 Now we've talked about the fundamentals of events, let's turn our attention to the **event bubbling phase**, which refers to the ability of events that occur on DOM nodes to "bubble up" and also apply to ancestors of those nodes.

 Many people question why more attention isn't paid to the capturing phase.
-Simply put, it's unlikely that you'll have to use it.
+Simply put, it's VERY unlikely that you'll have to use it.
 IE < 9 uses only event bubbling, whereas IE9+ and all major browsers support both.

 Legend has it that back in the day, Netscape Navigator and Internet Explorer had different, incompatible ways of propagating events to multiple handlers; Netscape "captured" while Internet Explorer "bubbled."
 W3C has very sensibly decided to take a middle position in this dispute.
 According to the W3C event model, any event taking place is first captured until it reaches the target element... and then bubbles up again.